 Tandridge

 § This page gives an overview of the Tandridge local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Tandridge, in eastern Surrey, is largely rural, with the North Downs and Greensand Ridge providing dramatic chalk hills and wooded escarpments.
 Oxted is the main town, with historic streets and views across the Downs, while Caterham adds suburban character close to London.
 Villages such as Godstone, Bletchingley, and Lingfield are filled with timber-framed houses, historic churches, and green commons.
 The district’s scenery includes farmland, valleys, and woodlands, giving it a quintessentially rural Surrey character.

-The administrative boundary of Tandridge can be viewed on OpenStreetMap: District Boundary of Tandridge.
+The administrative boundary of Tandridge can also be viewed on OpenStreetMap: District Boundary of Tandridge.

 Key Facts about Tandridge